Guidance Regarding Opportunity Zones

-The Real Estate Roundtable on July 1 submitted recommended clarifications for final Opportunity Zones tax regulations, which are expected from the Treasury Department before the end of 2019.
+The Real Estate Roundtable on July 1 submitted recommended clarifications for final Opportunity Zones tax regulations to the Treasury Department and IRS.

 Treasury released its first set of proposed Opportunity Zone (OZ) rules in Oct.
 2018, followed by expanded guidance in April 2019.
 The Treasury rulemaking has reduced investor uncertainty and encouraged capital formation, job creation and productive real estate investment in struggling, low-income communities.
 However, certain questions remain that warrant additional, clarifying guidance. (reference: 169-page Treasury regulations and IRS news release, April 17).

-This month's Roundtable 12-page comment letter to Treasury and the IRS encourages the government officials to include 10 key clarifications in their final regulations.
+This Roundtable 12-page comment letter encourages the government officials to include 10 key clarifications in their final regulations.
 (The Roundtable submitted prior letters on OZ tax incentives in June 2018 and December 2018.)